jdangosto/triageX/README.md

 # TriageX - Linux Triage Tool
-Is a BASH shell script designed to give system administrators and incident responders a simple and easy to use tool for LIVE Linux machines.
-The script uses native commands to most Unix/Linux distributions to help establish a baseline of "normalcy" for the system.
+Is a BASH shell script designed to collect evidences in an incident with Linux machines.
+The script uses native Linux commands to run.

 The ideal would be to use the script on an external drive since it writes certain files and the memory file.